kaidez/kaidez.github.io/_posts/2017-03-08-web-developer-job.md

 <h2>Conclusion</h2>
 There's a saying that "You need to treat finding a job <em>as</em> a job" and I did just that.
 I went on a ton of interviews, including <strong>going on four interviews in one day!</strong>

 I learned about interview techniques, required skillsets, recruiting companies and whatever else it takes to find a front end web developer job.
-It's all shared here and hope it helps you too.
+Feel free to ask me more about this...just don't ask me about my starting salary!!!